 News New Yorkers are burning for legal weed A Quinnipiac University poll said 88% of New York state voters support the legalization of medical marijuana.
 Photo Credit: Flickr/Brett Levin Photography/Creative Commons By DAN RIVOLI email@example.com @danrivoli Updated February 17, 2014 4:55 PM Print Share fbShare Tweet Email New Yorkers say it is high time for the state to legalize medical marijuana and personal possession of weed, according to a poll released Monday.
 A Quinnipiac University poll said 88% of New York state voters want medical marijuana legal and 57% support adults being allowed to possess a small amount of weed for recreational use.
 "Medical marijuana is a no-brainer for New York State voters, and they also would follow Colorado in legalizing marijuana for fun," Maurice Carroll, director of the Quinnipiac University Polling Institute, said in a statement.
 Gov. Andrew Cuomo last month rolled out a limited medical marijuana proposal to allow 20 hospitals distribute marijuana to patients who suffer from serious illness as determined by the state Health Department.
 The poll showed 41% of voters approve how Cuomo is handling marijuana policy, with 31% disapproving.
 Quinnipiac also gauged marijuana use among New York voters, finding that 46% admitted to trying marijuana and 51% saying they have never used it.
 The poll surveyed 1,488 voters and has a 2.5% margin of error.
 By DAN RIVOLI firstname.lastname@example.org @danrivoli Dan covers transportation, politics and general assignment news for amNewYork.
 He is a Staten Island native who lives in Brooklyn.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.